kk5190/100-days-of-code/log.md

 4. Setup Test database for testing test cases

 **Thoughts**: Seting up correct environment for development and test is boring and tiresome task.

+### Day 7: August 11, Friday

+**Today's Progress**:
+1. Add functions to add edit remove expenses to firebase
+2. Re wrote the test cases
+3. Started on Authentication with firebase